howardyang94/orgChart/README.md

 1. Given a person firstName or lastName or firstName and LastName print the person’s info and people reporting into that person to all Levels
 2. If a level is given ( 1 or 2 or 3) only print upto that level.
 Minimum acceptable level is 1
-3. You can use Java or JavaScript as programming languages.
-4. Make sure you write Unit Test Cases
-5. Please state any assumptions you are making
-6. If you have any questions, feel free reach out we will respond as soon as we can

-## Assumptions
 - Data is read from the 3 files named 'orgData.json', 'personalData.json', and 'teamData.json', and the data is in valid JSON format.
 - There is no data with duplicate 'personId' s (will throw an exception)
 - Each data object from 'orgData' must have a corresponding entry in 'personalData', 2 pieces of data that represent one employee (will throw an exception otherwise)